24.000 baci: Cover versions

-In 2005, Mexican singer Thalía recorded a Spanish version of the song called 24,000 Besos for her album El Sexto Sentido.
-The song was planned to be the third single from the album's third single but was replaced with Seducción.
+In 2005, Mexican singer Thalía recorded a Spanish version of the song called "24,000 Besos" for her album El Sexto Sentido.
+The song was planned to be the third single of the album, but was replaced with "Seducción".
 Even though it was not released as a single, her cover managed to peak at number 83 in Romania.

+Other artists who covered the song include Dalida, Connie Francis, Fausto Papetti, Jenny Luna, Carla Boni, and Peter Koelewijn.